The Best Easy Rocky Road Fudge

 Top Tips for Perfecting Your Rocky Road Fudge

-- Work Quickly: Once you take the saucepan off the heat, the fudge will start to cool and thicken fast.
-Have your marshmallows and nuts pre-measured and ready to go so you can fold them in and get the mixture into the pan before it stiffens up.
+- Work quickly: Once you pull the melted chocolate off the stove, it begins to set up fast.
+Have your marshmallows and nuts pre-measured so you can dump them in, stir, and get the mixture into the pan before it stiffens.

 Storing and Reheating Tips

-Room Temperature or Fridge: Place your cut fudge squares in an airtight container.
-I like to put a sheet of wax paper or parchment paper between the layers so they don’t stick together.
-You can keep the container in the refrigerator for up to two weeks.
-Some people prefer eating it cold right out of the fridge, while others like to let it sit on the counter for 10 minutes to soften up a bit before enjoying.
+To Store: Place your cut fudge squares in an airtight container.
+I like to place a sheet of wax paper or parchment paper between the layers so they don’t stick together.
+Keep the container in the refrigerator, and it will stay fresh and delicious for up to 2 weeks.
+(Though good luck keeping it around that long!)

-Freezing: Yes, you can absolutely freeze this!
-Wrap the block of fudge (or individual squares) tightly in plastic wrap, then place it inside a heavy-duty freezer bag, squeezing out as much air as possible.
-It will keep in the freezer for up to 2 months.
-When you are ready for a treat, just let it thaw overnight in the fridge.
+To Freeze: Yes, you can absolutely freeze Rocky Road Fudge!
+Wrap the block of fudge (or individual squares) tightly in a layer of plastic wrap, then place it inside a heavy-duty freezer bag.
+Squeeze out as much air as possible before sealing.
+It will freeze beautifully for up to 2 months.
+Just let it thaw in the fridge overnight before serving.

 Frequently Asked Questions